 - A New SAT score of at least 880 on the Evidence-Based Reading and Writing (ERW) combined with the Math section for tests taken March 2016 and later.
 This combined score of 880 is equivalent to the 800 combined score on the tests taken before March 2016.

 - A minimum 17 composite score on the ACT.

 What is the College Preparatory Curriculum?

-The completed our College Preparatory Curriculum with a 2.0 grade point average.
 The College Preparatory Curriculum includes high school classes in the fine arts, English, foreign languages, laboratory sciences, mathematics, physical education, social sciences, and an elective.